Skip to content

 A

 Admin A platform-wide role that grants every permission.
-Distinct from a project owner, which is scoped to a single project.
+Distinct from a project creator or lead, which is scoped to one project.

 Analysis plugin A plugin that reads experiment data and produces results.
 Doesn't own a database schema.
 The Analyze tab on an experiment lists installed analysis plugins.